Last updated: May 4, 2026

 - Label reading and integrated pest management (IPM)

-Step 4: Pass the DEM Core Exam and Category Exam
+Step 4: Pass the DEM Core Exam and Category 3A Ornamental and Turf Exam

-After completing the 12-hour training, you must pass:
+After completing the 12-hour training, you must pass two examinations:

-- The DEM pesticide core exam – given online; tests general pesticide knowledge covered in the core training
+- DEM pesticide core exam: Tests general pesticide knowledge covered in the core training.
+The exam is administered online by RI DEM.

 Step 5: Get Insurance and Apply for Your DEM License

-Rhode Island DEM requires proof of financial responsibility (insurance) before issuing a Commercial Pesticide Applicator license.
-Submit your certificate of liability insurance along with:
+Rhode Island DEM requires proof of financial responsibility (a certificate of liability insurance) before issuing a Commercial Pesticide Applicator license.
+Submit your application with:

-- Core exam and category exam passing scores
+- Core exam and Category 3A exam passing scores

-- Letter of employment from your employer (if applying as an employee applicator)
+- Letter of employment (if applying as an employee applicator working under an employer)

 Step 6: Annual Renewal and Recertification